- Hyperkeratosis happens most often on a dog's paw or nose.

 If hyperkeratosis occurs on your dog’s feet, you can soften the growths at home by soaking the feet in a warm (but not hot!) water bath with some Epsom salts for 15 minutes.
 Just be sure to dry the paws thoroughly after soaking—excess moisture may lead to an infection.

 Applying over the counter topical agents such as Vaseline or Bag Balm may also soften the keratin and alleviate your dog’s discomfort.
-However, there are topical products that are specifically for dogs, such as Silver Honey, which contains Manuka honey and silver particles to help stop bacteria, promote healing, and soothe skin.

 If your dog is also experiencing a skin infection in relation to the hyperkeratosis, your veterinarian may prescribe antibiotics or antifungal medications to treat the infection.
 These may be given as pills or as topical ointments or creams.
 Be sure to follow your veterinarian’s instructions and complete the full course of treatment to ensure the infection has completely resolved.